OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - *Share* a file with the app from another app or send it via AirDrop or e-mail.
 Choose the file so that it will trigger the "Open with..." dialogue (that is, there is no default app that will open the file, a PDF for example).
 - Hook `application:openURL:options:` and any other methods that were identified in a previous static analysis.
-- Observe the app behaviour.
+- Observe the app behavior.
 - In addition, you could send specific malformed files and/or use a fuzzing technique.

 To illustrate this with an example we have chosen the same real-world file manager app from the static analysis section and followed these steps: